Creating Context Menus for Apps¶

 Step labels can also be added manually by placing <step-label params="step:

-inside a step.
+step" /> inside a step.
 Step labels appear by default on the right side of the

 step.
-By adding the class .left
+By adding the class .left to the step-label or .left-step-label to

 the step, the step-label will be moved to the left side.

-We therefore extend our #motion
+We therefore extend our #motion step with names and labels.

 <step id="pick-motion" name="Pick Motion">